 Blood sugar control

-Keeping your blood sugar tightly controlled every day is a big commitment.
-It requires constant monitoring and, if you take insulin, frequent doses of medication.
-But keeping your blood sugar as close to normal as possible is the best way to help prevent neuropathy and other complications of diabetes.
+Keeping your blood sugar tightly controlled requires continuous monitoring and, if you take insulin, frequent doses of medication.
+But keeping your blood sugar consistently within your target range is the best way to help prevent neuropathy and other complications of diabetes.
 Consistency is important because shifts in blood sugar levels can accelerate nerve damage.

 Foot problems, including sores that don't heal, ulcers and even amputation, are a common complication of diabetic neuropathy.
 But you can prevent many of these problems by having a comprehensive foot exam at least once a year, having your doctor check your feet at each office visit and taking good care of your feet at home.